uselagoon/lagoon/docs/developing_lagoon/index.md

 Please check the [official Docs of Docker](https://docs.docker.com/engine/installation/) how to install Docker.

+## On Linux Install Docker Compose

+Docker compose is included in Docker for Mac installations.
+For linux installations see the directions here: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/).

 ## Start Services

 1. Add `192.168.99.0/24` to insecure registries in Docker (see [here](https://docs.docker.com/registry/insecure/) how to do that).
 Also make sure that you give your Docker Host minimum 4 CPUs and 4GB Ram.